wur-wsg/VIC/docs/Overview/ModelOverview_vicwur.md

 In VIC-WUR, sectoral water demands, groundwater withdrawal fraction and consumption fraction need to be specified for each grid cell.
 Forcings can be provided at various temporal resolutions (e.g. `FORCE_STEP`, `FORCE_DAY`, `FORCE_MONTH`, `FORCE_YEAR`).
 Sectors are dynamically included if all forcing files (e.g. demand, groundwater and consumption) are provided.
 See [Droppers et al., 2020a](../Documentation/References_vicwur.md) for more information on how this was calculated in the past.

 ### Dynamic irrigation demand calculation
 Instead of specifying the irrigation demand via forcing inputs, irrigation can also be calculated dynamically based on the model state.
-Irrigation demands are set when the soil moisture contents are below the critical point (`Wwcp`) and will try to fill soil moisture up to field capacity (`Wcr` / `Wfc_fract`).
+Irrigation demands are set when the soil moisture contents are below the critical point (`Wwcp`) and will try to fill soil moisture up to field capacity (`Wfc`).

 The exception is paddy rice irrigation, where irrigation was also supplied to keep the upper soil layer saturated.
 Paddy irrigated vegetation can be specified in the irrigation parameters.
 The saturated soil conductivity in the upper 2 layers is reduced (`Ksat_expt`) to simulate puddling practices.